Scots Church, Sydney: Significance

-Scots Church is a six-storey building of Inter war Gothic style.
-Scots Church has exceptional historic importance for its ability to embody the longevity of the association of this site with the Presbyterial Church.
+Scots Church is a six-storey building of Inter-War Gothic Revival style.
+Scots Church has exceptional historic importance for its ability to embody the longevity of the association of this site with the Presbyterian Church.
 As well as recalling the early nineteenth-century history of this area as Church Hill, the building also has a powerful ability to reflect the impact made on the city by the construction of the Sydney Harbour Bridge.
 The building is important in the professional work of the noted architectural partnership of Rosenthal, Rutledge and Beattie.
 The building is architecturally significant as a rare and outstanding example of a highly intact original commercial Gothic exterior and an interior of high quality design with outstanding potential, due to its intact condition, to be maintained in its original state.
 The building is well resolved in its detailing in both its interior and exterior, and is particularly noted for its unique auditorium design.
 The building is aesthetically significant for its contribution as a landmark building to the Wynyard Square streetscape.
 It is also significant as the winner of the 1927 competition judged by N. Weekes.
 The building is socially significant as a popular venue for both ecclesiastical and secular activities, over many years.
 The Assembly Hall has considerable social importance for its contribution to the cultural diversity of the city.